titumozammel/human-energy-enablement/README.md

 Human Energy Enablement (HEEn) is the organizational enablement framework within the **Human Energy Management System (HEMS)**, derived from the principles of **Human Energy Economics (HEE)**.

-HEEn focuses on creating the organizational conditions required to convert Human Energy into **Sustainable Execution Capacity**.
+Human Energy Enablement (HEEn) is an organizational capability framework that designs, strengthens, and continuously improves the systems, structures, resources, leadership practices, decision mechanisms, and environments required to convert Human Energy into Sustainable Execution Capacity and Sustainable Business Value.

 Organizations can possess highly capable, committed, and energized people; however, sustainable execution depends on whether organizational systems, structures, resources, decision mechanisms, leadership practices, and working environments enable people to effectively apply their potential.